 Day 8.
 Chicoana - Cuesta del Obispo - Parque los Cardones -Cachi - Molinos

-We start our journey to Cachi on route 33 which passes through the incredible landscapes of the Quebrada de Escoipe, the Cuesta del Obispo and the Recta de Tintin.
+We started our trip to Cachi along Route 33, which gave us a spectacular view of the impressive landscapes of the Quebrada de Escoipe, the Cuesta del Obispo and the Recta de Tintin.

-The Cuesta del Obispo is a winding and steep road of 20 kilometres that links the Valle de Lerma Valley with the Alto Valle Calchaquí.
-Although most of the road is gravel, it is possible to do it by car.
+The Cuesta del Obispo is a 20-kilometer winding road that connects the Lerma Valley with the Alto Valle Calchaquí.
+Although much of the road is gravel, it is possible to travel it by car.
+The highest point of the route is at 3,400 meters above sea level, offering a breathtaking view.

 Day 9.
 Molinos - Acsibi Caves - Cafayate

-The excursion starts from Seclántas (Salta), 3 hours by car from Cafayate.
-Once at the farm, a 1 hour drive in a 4×4 truck takes you to the starting point of the 8km trekking through a canyon (a dry riverbed between two ravines), which is guided and lasts approximately 6 hours.
-It includes a picnic lunch on the spot.
+To get to the farm, we leave from Seclántas (Salta), about 3 hours by car from Cafayate.
+Once there, we go on a one-hour drive in a 4×4 truck to the starting point of the trekking, which is approximately 8 km long, through a canyon (a dry riverbed between two ravines).
+The guided excursion lasts about 6 hours and includes a picnic lunch at the same place.

-#Fact: It was part of the Inca Trail where a lot of merchandise was transported.
-That's why the locals are still hoping to find some treasure 😱.
+It is interesting to know that these caves were part of the Inca Trail, where a large amount of merchandise was transported.
+For this reason, the locals still continue with the hope of finding some hidden treasure 😱.

 After an hour and a half's drive we come to the Quebrada de las Flechas, a spectacular landscape on the road.

-We continue our route until we reach Cafayate where we spend the night at the Patios de Cafayate Hotel.
+We continued until we reached Cafayate where we spent the night at the Patios de Cafayate Hotel.

 Day 10.
 Cafayate - Quebrada de las Conchas - Jujuy